-- Department Each academic department has a leader who is responsible for a particular academic discipline.
-A department chair oversees the curriculum, faculty and student placement for courses in grades 9 12. - Faculty The faculty advisor at Penn Charter fosters a school com-Advisor munity in which each student feels known, supported, and understood.
+The faculty advisor at Penn Charter fosters a school community in which each student feels known, supported, and understood.
 An advocate and mentor, the advisor promotes their advisee's integration into the life of the school and encourages his/her academic, social, and personal growth.
 The advisor also serves as the "hub in the information wheel" that encircles their advisee, facilitating important discussions with parents, teachers, coaches, and administrators about the student's academic and personal development.
 All students in grades 9 - 12 have a faculty advisor.
 Each student entering ninth grade is assigned an advisor, who will work with the student for the ninth and tenth grade years.
 At the end of the tenth grade year, each student will be assigned a new advisor, who will see the student through the eleventh and twelfth grade years.
 Each individual advising group will be made up of appoximately six to twelve students from the same grade and will be paired with another advising group and advisor, also from the same grade.